US agency sues Corzine over failure of MF Global

 Three reports on MF Global's collapse, by a House panel and two court-appointed trustees, placed most of the blame on Corzine.
 It said his risky strategies caused the failure.

-Corzine testified at three hearings of House and Senate committees in December 2011 after lawmakers subpoenaed him.
-It was a rare sight in Washington: A former member of Congress being called by former colleagues to testify publicly about potential violations of law.
+Corzine testified at three highly charged hearings of House and Senate committees in December 2011 after lawmakers summoned him by subpoena.
+It was a rare occurrence in Washington: A former member of Congress being called by former colleagues to testify publicly about potential violations of law.

 Corzine's testimony offered little to satisfy lawmakers or MF Global customers who lost money.
 Yet his explanations would be hard to disprove, legal experts said.

-He said he never intended to "misuse" client money or to order anyone else to do so.
+He told the congressional panels that he never intended to "misuse" client money or to order anyone else to do so.
 Corzine also rebuffed an assertion that he knew about customer money that might have been transferred to a European affiliate just before MF Global collapsed.

 O'Brien, the former assistant treasurer, was subpoenaed to testify at a hearing last year about an email she sent that appeared to contradict testimony from Corzine.
 The email said Corzine ordered a transfer of customer money to cover an overdraft in the firm's bank account in London.